Afdaan/migrate-whm/README.md

 Script for migrate all User on WHM/Cpanel to another WHM/Cpanel server.
-Using `sshpass` for not using password during running the script and using `rsync` instead of `scp` because more stable
+Using `sshpass` for not using password during running the script and using `rsync` for transfer backup file User instead of `scp` because more stable

 # How to run this script